 Only nodes with a running LLDP process can be part of the link discovery.
 The data is similar to running a show lldp neighbor command on the device.
 Linux and Windows servers don't have an LLDP process running by default and will not be part of the link discovery.

-The following OIDs are supported to discover and build the LLDP network topology.
+The following OIDs are supported to discover and build the LLDP network topology and are collected by the LLDP Discovery Collector.

 Table 110.
 Supported OIDs from LLDP-MIB